rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 Note that ...

-* any node is associated while it is being entered.
+* all nodes are associated while they are being entered.
 Because of that, a parent container's parent section reference is always set when the parent container is being exited.
-Note that the root node must be associated with the universal section.
+* the root node must be associated with the universal section.
 * the remaining open inner sections will be closed in reverse order.
 That is, subsections will be closed before their ancestor sections are closed.
 * an implementation does not have to know how many sections need to be closed.
-* the close operation of an implementation could have unexpected side effects (e.g. due to releasing locked resources).
+* the close operation of an implementation could have implicit side effects (e.g. due to releasing locked resources).

 With regards to efficiency, it does not appear to be possible to gain anything